 How Much Does Twitter/X Actually Pay Creators

-X (formerly Twitter) pays creators approximately $8-$12 per 1 million impressions from verified users through its ad revenue sharing program, with a generous 97% revenue share on the first $50,000 in earnings.
-That sounds incredible on paper.
-In practice, most creators on the platform earn shockingly little from direct payouts — and the ones making real money are doing it through channels that have nothing to do with X's creator program.
+How much does Twitter/X pay creators?
+Around $8 to $12 per 1 million impressions from verified users, with a 97% revenue share on the first $50,000 in earnings.
+Those numbers sound great on paper.
+In practice, most creators on the platform earn shockingly little from direct payouts.
+The people making real money on X are doing it through ghostwriting, products, and brand deals that have nothing to do with the platform's creator program.

 How X's Ad Revenue Sharing Works